European Association for the Education of Adults: EAEA Grundtvig Award

 The EAEA Grundtvig Award rewards every year projects in adult education that offer innovative or original ideas, partnerships and methodologies in adult learning.
 The EAEA Grundtvig Award was launched in 2003 by EAEA in order to celebrate excellence in adult education.
 Each year the Award has a different theme.

 The Award is named after Nikolai Frederik Severin Grundtvig (1783–1872), a Danish educator mainly influential in the development of non-formal adult education in Europe and worldwide.
 He provided the adult education sector a foundational philosophy that underpins much of the work in lifelong learning and laid the ground work for the development of learning centres, in all kinds of contexts, from residential educational institutions to agricultural co-operatives.

-Younger Staff Training
+Younger staff training

 EAEA organises an annual training "European Adult Education and Lifelong Learning – Introduction for younger staff".
 The objectives are to learn about European developments in adult education and lifelong learning, to exchange information and knowledge about each other's organisations, to understand advocacy work at European level and adult education backgrounds, to learn about EAEA and other key civil society organisations.